ranaayushman/eie/README.md

-This Here's a sample GitHub description for the ISA & ISOI project you're working on:

----

 ## ISA & ISOI Web Platform

 This repository hosts the official web platform for the ISA (Instrumentation Systems and Automation) and ISOI (Indian Society of Instrumentation) HIT Chapters.
 The website serves as a centralized hub for showcasing events, workshops, and notices, along with a vibrant community platform for students and professionals in the field of instrumentation and automation.